pulumi/pulumi-hugo/themes/default/content/blog/safe-lambda-secrets/index.md

 }
 ```

 The `index.js` file for the lambda isn't exciting.
-We're going to make the function more efficient by making the calls to the secrets manager API outside of the main handler code so it doesn't get run for all invocations (just the ones during a cold start):
+We're going to make the function more efficient by making the calls to the secrets manager API outside of the main handler code, so it doesn't get run for all invocations (just the ones during a cold start):

 ```javascript
 import { SecretsManagerClient, GetSecretValueCommand } from "@aws-sdk/client-secrets-manager"; // ES Modules import